Do you want to be an academic who writes regularly?

 I took my own advice about building a new habit.

-- start with the equivalent of tossing one beanbag from one hand to the other
+- start with the equivalent of tossing one beanbag from one hand to the other before being able to master juggling.

 - get the support you need: a group, coaching, etc.